coopcycle/coopcycle-website/content/network.en.md

             </ul>
         </p>
         <p>
-            The cooperative statuses for CoopCycle members enforce as well a democratic governance at the local level.
+            The cooperative status for CoopCycle members enforces as well a democratic governance at the local level.
         </p>
     </div>
     <div class="col-md-6" id="european-governance">